influxdata/docs-v2/content/influxdb/cloud-serverless/admin/accounts/limits.md

 ## Global limits

-InfluxDB Cloud applies global (non-adjustable) system limits to all accounts, which protects the InfluxDB Cloud infrastructure for all users.
+InfluxDB Cloud Serverless applies global (non-adjustable) system limits to all accounts, which protects the InfluxDB Cloud infrastructure for all users.
 As the service continues to evolve, we'll continue to review these global limits and adjust them as appropriate.

 Limits include: